← Back

 FAQ

-What would happen if I lost all my devices at the same time?
+What if you lost all your devices at the same time?

 Well, I would be out of luck.
-The key to the kingdom is basically that KeePassXC file, which contains the encryption password for the online backup repository.
+The key to the kingdom is the KeePassXC database, which contains the encryption password for the online restic repository.

 I am still figuring this out.
 I see two options:

-1. Uploading my KeepassXC file somewhere with a strong encryption password.
+1. Uploading my KeePassXC file somewhere with a strong encryption password.
+E.g. uploading it to this website.

 I am not perfectly satisfied with either option.